University of Minnesota Administrative Policy

 A. Syllabus Requirements: Information Specific to the Course

 The elements listed in this section of the policy are required.
-This information may also be distributed or provided by the department or college if done so routinely and explicitly.
-(For additional recommendations for good practice in teaching, see Administrative Policy: Teaching and Learning: Instructor and Unit Responsibilities: Twin Cities, Crookston, Morris, Rochester).
+(For additional recommendations for good practice in teaching, see Administrative Policy: Teaching and Learning: Instructor and Unit Responsibilities).

-1. Catalog information such as the course name, department, number, meeting time, meeting place, and credits.
+1. Catalog information including the course name, department, number, meeting time, meeting place, credits, and modality.

 5. Required and recommended materials and, if necessary, the location of materials.
-After the second week of the term, minor, but not major, changes in the assigned readings may be made (see Administrative Policy: Teaching and Learning: Instructor and Unit Responsibilities: Twin Cities, Crookston, Morris, Rochester).
+After the second week of the term, minor, but not major, changes in the assigned readings may be made (see Administrative Policy: Teaching and Learning: Instructor and Unit Responsibilities).

-6. General description of assignments, papers, projects, exams and other student work with a schedule of approximate due dates and relative weight in the grade.
+6. General description of assignments, papers, projects, exams and other student work; a schedule of approximate due dates and relative weight of each toward the grade; and a description of how the overall course grade will be determined (e.g., total points or percentage of points equivalent to a particular letter grade and whether a “curve” will be applied).
 Minor but not major changes may be made to assignments after the second week of the term.

-7. Description of any course meetings that occur outside of the regularly scheduled class time (see Administrative Policy: Teaching and Learning: Instructor and Unit Responsibilities: Twin Cities, Crookston, Morris, Rochester).
+7. Description of any course meetings that occur outside of the regularly scheduled class time (see Administrative Policy: Teaching and Learning: Instructor and Unit Responsibilities).

-8. Attendance requirements and penalties if any (see Administrative Policy: Enrolling in Overlapping or Back-to-back Classes: Twin Cities, Crookston, Morris, Rochester).
+8. Attendance requirements and penalties, if any (see Administrative Policy: Enrolling in Overlapping or Back-to-back Classes).

 9. Statement on extra credit.
 If an instructor wishes to offer what is commonly known as extra credit opportunities for students in a class to allow them to improve their grade, those opportunities must be announced and made available to all students.
 (This provision does not address the option of increasing the number of credits a student may earn for the course.)

-10. Policy for making up missed exams and grading late work.
+10. Policy for making up missed exams and grading late work, consistent with Administrative Policy: Excused Absences and Makeup Work.

 11. The date, time and place of the final examination if one is scheduled.
-Instructors who schedule final exams that are longer than two hours must provide alternative testing times for students who have other final exams scheduled during that time (see Administrative Policy: Scheduling Examinations, Final Examinations, and Study Days: Twin Cities, Crookston, Morris, Rochester).
+Instructors who schedule final exams that are longer than two hours must provide alternative testing times for students who have other final exams scheduled during that time (see Administrative Policy: Scheduling Examinations, Final Examinations, and Study Days).

-Instructors must have as part of the syllabus copies of, references to, or statements on the following and are encouraged to discuss elements of the policies particularly applicable to their course (see Appendix - Recommended Policy Statements for Syllabi):
+Instructors must have as part of the syllabus references to, or statements on the following policies and resources and are encouraged to discuss elements particularly applicable to their course (see Appendix: Recommended Policy Statements for Syllabi):

-1. Grade definitions from Administrative Policy: Grading and Transcripts: Twin Cities, Crookston, Morris, Rochester.
+1. Grade definitions from Administrative Policy: Grading and Transcripts.

-2. Scholastic Dishonesty (see Board of Regents Policy: Student Conduct Code (PDF) and Administrative Policy: Teaching and Learning: Instructor and Unit Responsibilities: Twin Cities, Morris, Rochester).
+2. Scholastic Dishonesty (see Board of Regents Policy: Student Conduct Code and Administrative Policy: Teaching and Learning: Instructor and Unit Responsibilities).

-4. Board of Regents Policy: Student Conduct Code; Administrative Policy: Teaching and Learning: Student Responsibilities (Twin Cities, Crookston, Morris, Rochester)
+4. Board of Regents Policy: Student Conduct Code; Administrative Policy: Teaching and Learning: Student Responsibilities.

-6. Board of Regents Policy: Equity, Diversity, Equal Employment Opportunity, and Affirmative Action (PDF)
+6. Board of Regents Policy: Diversity, Equity, Equal Opportunity, and Affirmative Action.

-9. Board of Regents Policy: Academic Freedom and Responsibility (PDF)
+10. Board of Regents Policy: Academic Freedom and Responsibility.

 Exclusions